 Selenium deficiency in the body could allow an otherwise benign virus to mutate and cause serious damage.
 This is because there are selenium dependent proteins in your immune system that keep viruses under control.
 When you don’t have enough selenium to make adequate levels of these proteins, your body doesn’t have the support it needs and viruses could be allowed to run rampant.
 It only takes 100 to 200 micrograms of this powerful antioxidant mineral daily to keep levels optimal.

-The post How to Boost Your Immune System and Protect Yourself appeared first on Ann Louise Gittleman.
+The post Coronavirus: How to Boost Your Immune System and Protect Yourself appeared first on Ann Louise Gittleman.